ninjaBB/core/README.md

-NinjaBB Forum Application
+ninjaBB Forum Software
 ====

-What is NinjaBB?
+What is ninjaBB?
 ====
-NinjaBB is a Free and Open Source Forum Application.
+ninjaBB is a Free and Open Source Forum Software.
 It is designed to be as fast as it can be, modern, beautiful designed, user-friendly and very very extensible.

 On what stage is it?